Algae Quiz Questions:

 Related: Diversity of Life Pre-Unit Test Quiz

-Which of the following shows the absence of chlorophyll ‘b‘?
+Which algae shows the absence of chlorophyll ‘b‘?

 The classification of the group algae is based on